pudly/schmopera-hugo/content/articles/opera-s-frustrating-fight-for-relevance-in-canada.md

 related_people = []
-short_description = "In the before times, I was all for stories that had big emotions and swept me out of reality; now, it feels futile to expect that a great high note can affect us with the same ease that it did before we all lost ourselves to a public health emergency." slug = "the-road-back-to-opera-in-canada-its-just-like-when-beethoven-went-deaf" title = "Traditional opera: pretty far away from life right now" youtube_url = ""
+short_description = "In the before times, I was all for stories that had big emotions and swept me out of reality; now, it feels futile to expect that a great high note can affect us with the same ease that it did before we all lost ourselves to a public health emergency." slug = "the-road-back-to-opera-in-canada-its-just-like-when-beethoven-went-deaf" title = "Opera comes back to Canada & " youtube_url = ""

 +++